hmrc/http-verbs-example/README.md

 val response: Future[Option[Something]] = client.GET[Option[Something]]("http://localhost/404.json")
 ```

 If you need more control over how your body is deserialsed, you can ask for an HttpResponse in return.
-This special case class allows access to the raw details of the request, including content and status code:
+This special case class allows access to the raw details of the request, including content and status code.
+Please note, this will still be subject to the default error handling provided by HttpVerbs.
 ```scala
 def fromXml(xml: String): BankHolidays =
   BankHolidays((XML.loadString(xml) \ "event") map { event => {